simonangel-fong/Note_Tech/container/kubernetes/cka/cluster.md

 CKA EXAM OBJECTIVE: Create and manage Kubernetes clusters using kubeadm
 TASK:

 1. Join node02 to your existing kubeadm cluster.
-It has already been pre-provisioned with all necessary inst allations.
+It has already been pre-provisioned with all necessary installations.

 ---